MacaronSwap (MCRN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MacaronSwap Historical Price

-According to the latest data gathered on MacaronSwap live price page, the current price of MacaronSwap is 0.01274288USD.
-The circulating supply of MacaronSwap(MCRN) is 824.46K MCRN , giving it a market capitalization of $10.51K.
+According to the latest data gathered on MacaronSwap live price page, the current price of MacaronSwap is 0.01295127USD.
+The circulating supply of MacaronSwap(MCRN) is 824.46K MCRN , giving it a market capitalization of $10.68K.

 The MacaronSwap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MCRN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.